Year 2:

 July 1 - August 30, 2024

-An informational webinar will be held on Tuesday, July 16 at 12pm ET.
+An informational webinar was held on Tuesday, July 16.

 About the Fund